 Add Flower Vases

-I love this porch decorating idea and use it every time my backyard flowers start growing.
+I love this porch decorating idea and use it whenever my backyard flowers grow.
 Create a flower bouquet for your small table on the porch.

 Swap out hardware

-If you’re looking for an easy DIY project that can make a big impact, consider swapping out the hardware on your front door or light fixtures.
-Choose something that matches your home’s style and gives it an updated look.
+If you’re looking for a fun and simple project that can make all the difference, updating the hardware on your front door or light fixtures is an excellent option.
+Choose something that reflects your home’s style and gives it a modern touch!

 We went from brass door handles to a lovely matte black, and it still makes me smile every time I come home and see it.
 Check your local Restore ( Habitat for Humanity) for door handles.

-They frequently get donations from big box stores and mark their items fairly cheaply.
-Plus you’ll feel good knowing the money goes right back into Habitat for Humanity, building homes for those who need a hand up not a hand out.
+They frequently get donations from big box stores and mark their items reasonably cheap.
+Plus, you’ll feel good knowing the money goes right back into Habitat for Humanity, building homes for those who need a hand up, not a handout.

 If you have space (luck you) on your small front porch, consider creating a seating area where you can relax and enjoy the outdoors.
 Look for affordable chairs or benches at a flea market or garage sale, then paint them in fun colors that coordinate with your decor.

 I always envision having the best rocking chairs for an expensive look.
-I love the idea of using an older step ladder with a window planter on it for cheap porch decor.
+I love the idea of using an older step ladder with a window planter for cheap porch decor.

 I was ready to move on from them anyways.
 The cost was less than $20 for two chairs.

-If you don’t want to get new furniture, but maybe you have a few chairs already out on porch, add some cushions or a couple of outdoor pillows.
+If you don’t want to get new furniture but maybe you have a few chairs already out on the porch, add some cushions or a couple of outdoor pillows.
 This alone changes the texture and helps you save space.